-The European Commission published Directive 2011/61/EU, the Alternative Investment Fund Managers Directive, on 1 July 2011 ("AIFM Directive").
-This Directive is due to be implemented through secondary legislation in all European jurisdictions by 2013, and seeks to regulate alternative investment fund managers based in the EU and prohibits such managers from managing any alternative investment fund or marketing shares in such funds to EU investors unless authorisation has been granted to them.
-It may be likely that there will be restrictions on the marketing of shares issued by non-EU domiciled funds (including the Shares) to investors in the EU, which in turn may have a negative impact on marketing and liquidity generally.
-Should the Directive be applicable to Atrium, it will impose additional requirements on Atrium, among others, relating to risk management, minimum capital requirements, the provision of information, governance and compliance requirements.
-It is also likely there will be an increase, potentially a material increase, in Atrium's governance and administration expenses in complying with the Directive if Atrium wishes to market within the EU.
+Atrium believes that it does not fall within the scope of the European Commission published Directive 2011/61/EU, the Alternative Investment Fund Managers Directive, which was published on 1 July 2011 ("AIFM Directive").
+The AIFM Directive was implemented through secondary legislation and became effective in all European jurisdictions in July 2014.
+The legislation seeks to regulate alternative investment fund managers based in the EU ("AIFM") and prohibits such managers from managing any alternative investment fund ("AIF") or marketing shares in such funds to EU investors unless they have been granted authorisation.
+The AIFM Directive imposes additional requirements, among others, relating to risk management, minimum capital requirements, the provision of information, governance and compliance requirements, with consequent increase, potentially a material increase, in governance and administration expenses.